DETAILED ACTION

 However, Ljung discloses to select, based at least in part on determining that an energy status of the UE satisfies a threshold (“The power mode may be selected depending on whether the mobile terminal 20 has been in a standby mode for a certain time period.
 The power mode may be selected depending on whether a display 25 of the mobile terminal 20 has been switched off for a predefined time period”; [0071]), a UE operation state that is either a reduced power state or a non-reduced power state (“At 31, a logic determines a most suitable power mode for the mobile terminal.
 A selection algorithm may be employed to determine which power mode of a plurality of power modes is the most suitable power mode.
 In one implementation, a power mode with lower power consumption than a regular, fully operative power mode may be determined”; Figs. 2-3; [0083]-[0084]; [0090]).

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teaching of Ljung into the system/method of Application ‘827 as it would allow to select, based at least in part on determining that an energy status of the UE satisfies a threshold, a UE operation state that is either a reduced power state or a non-reduced power state.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teaching of Ljung into the system/method of application ‘827 as it would allow to select, based at least in part on determining that an energy status of the UE satisfies a threshold, a UE operation state that is either a reduced power state or a non-reduced power state.
 Such combination would have been obvious as the references are from analogous art, where a motivation would have been to improve battery lifetime (Ljung; [0053]).

-Claims 1-12, 14, 17-23, 25 and 27-30 are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Ljung et al. (US 2015/0223285 A1, hereinafter “Ljung”).
+Claims 1-12, 14, 17-23, 25, 27-28 and 30-31 are rejected under 35 U.S.C.
+103 as being unpatentable over Ljung et al. (US 2015/0223285 A1, hereinafter “Ljung”) in view of Nigam et al. (US 2018/0302864 A1, hereinafter “Nigam”).

 As to claim 1: